ral-facilities/datagateway-api/README.md

 ## Filtering

-Filters available for use in the API are defined in `datagateway_api.src.common.filters`.
+Filters available for use in the API are defined in `datagateway_api.common.filters`.
 These filters are all based from `QueryFilter`, an asbtract class to define any filter for the API.
 Precedence is used to prioritise in which order filters should be applied, but is only needed for the Search API.

-Filtering logic is located in `datagateway_api.src.common.helpers`.
+Filtering logic is located in `datagateway_api.common.helpers`.
 `get_filters_from_query_string()` uses the request query parameters to form filters to be used within the API.
 A `QueryFilterFactory` is used to build filters for the Python ICAT and the static method within this class is called in
 `get_filters_from_query_string()`.